thupv/thomas-bot-helloworld/README.md

-# Helloworld messenger bot with Rails
+# messenger bot with Rails